The Robinson family (Sesame Street): Recent appearances

 Looking back on his role, over the last 33 years, Orman commented, "If I could boast of no other major career accomplishment, having played a central role as I have in the development and continuation of this landmark series would alone have made my life sufficiently meaningful.
 The historical significance of Sesame Street and its surprising longevity have made my association with the show, in many regards, my life's crowning achievement."
 However, Orman doesn't credit Sesame Street as having defined himself personally and his overall career; The Free Southern Theater of New Orleans and The New Lafayette Theatre of Harlem collectively take that honor.

-By 2002, Imani Patterson left his role as Miles, and was replaced by actor Olamide Faison.
+By 2002, Imani Patterson left his role as Miles and was replaced by actor Olamide Faison.
 As a recording artist of the mildly successful hip-hop group Imajin, Faison could be used more frequently as a singer on the series.
 Plot lines like season 36 episode 4089 focused on Miles singing numerous 1960s-style parody songs for American Fruitstand.

 In episode 4112 (2006), Miles graduated from high school alongside Gabi, despite the fact that the characters' respective births on the show occurred four years apart.
 A flashback in this episode also revealed that Miles was shy on his first day of school.

-Loretta Long is the last remaining non-puppeteer actor on Sesame Street from its first episode, as Matt Robinson (Gordon for the first three seasons) left the show in 1972, Will Lee (Mr. Hooper) died in 1982, and Bob McGrath also died in 2022.
+Loretta Long is the last surviving non-puppeteer actor on Sesame Street from its first episode, as Matt Robinson (Gordon for the first three seasons) left the show in 1972 and died in 2002, Will Lee (Mr. Hooper) died in 1982, and Bob McGrath left the show in 2016 and died in 2022.
 While none of the actors have appeared in a significant number of episodes since about season 38, the longevity of their roles are with few precedents.
 Of the Muppets from the first episode—Big Bird, Oscar the Grouch, Kermit the Frog, Cookie Monster, and Bert and Ernie—all except Kermit are still major characters on the show.
-However, Jim Henson (Kermit and Ernie) died, with Steve Whitmire playing Ernie from 1993–2014, followed by Billy Barkhurst from 2014-2017, and then Peter Linz since 2017 (Kermit no longer appears); Frank Oz, busy as a director, only puppeteers Grover, Bert, and Cookie Monster infrequently through 2012 (Eric Jacobson and David Rudman have largely taken over his respective characters); and Caroll Spinney retired in 2018 and died in 2019, thus handing over the role of Big Bird to Matt Vogel, and Oscar the Grouch to Jacobson.
+However, Jim Henson (Kermit and Ernie) died, with Steve Whitmire playing Ernie from 1993 to 2014, followed by Billy Barkhurst from 2014 to 2017, and then Peter Linz since 2017 (Kermit no longer appears); Frank Oz, busy as a director, puppeteered Grover, Bert, and Cookie Monster occasionally until 2012 (Eric Jacobson and David Rudman have largely taken over his respective characters); and Caroll Spinney retired in 2018 and died in 2019, thus handing over the role of Big Bird to Matt Vogel, and Oscar the Grouch to Jacobson.

 On July 28, 2016, it was announced that Gordon (along with Bob and Luis) would be dropped from the show as Orman, McGrath, and Delgado's contracts were not renewed as part of Sesame Workshop's re-tooling for the series.
-Following Orman and McGrath, and Delgago's departures, the workshop stated that they would continue to represent them at public events.
+Following Orman, McGrath, and Delgado's departures, the workshop stated that they would continue to represent them at public events.